 Construction workers sacrifice the best years of their life to make our society function properly.
 Without them, we wouldn’t have our houses, shopping malls, roads, and every other type of infrastructure you can think of.
 Unfortunately, they are sometimes forced to work in unsafe conditions, and these hazards can lead to serious accidents and injuries.
 If you were injured on the job, our Florida construction accident lawyer is here to help you get the compensation you deserve.
 Contact Wendy Doyle-Palumbo today.

 Those injured on job sites deserve a legal advocate who will fight, tooth and nail, for the compensation they need to get back on their feet again.
-Our Pasco County, Florida injury lawyer has significant experience handling work-related injury claims, and she can put that experience to work for you.
+Our Pasco County, Florida injury lawyer, specializing as a Hudson work injury attorney, has significant experience handling work-related injury claims, and she can put that experience to work for you.

 Construction sites often present a wide range of hazardous conditions that lead to serious injuries.
 Just some of the most common types of construction accidents, injuries, and their causes, are as follows: